TasneemZh/Local-Serverless-with-DynamoDB/README.md

 * _serverless.yml_ is very sensitive to indents so take extra care to them there.

 * _tableFunctions_ are written with the ES6 module while _mochaFunctions_ are written with the CommonJS module.
-Both of them don't need to apply explicitly the global strict mode directive by writing at the top of js files _"use strict";_ since they already use strict mode in their modules.
+Both of them don't need to apply explicitly the global strict mode directive by writing at the top of js files _'use strict';_ since they already use strict mode in their modules.

 -------------------------------------------------